rebelsky/csc207c/pages/los.md

 #### OOP 3: Composition

+* Your example need not employ the more complicated form of encapsulation that is used as an alternative to inheritance and involves delegation.
+A clear instance of the _has-a_ relationship suffices.
 * Make sure to describe what composition is.
 * Make sure to include code that employs composition.
 * Make sure to indicate how and why your code employs composition.